The New Movie 'Stories of Our Lives' Dispels the Myths Fueling Kenya's Homophobia

 Do you find Western coverage of African countries’ LGBT issues to be accurate?

-Gachara: To me, it goes back to this European ideal of an urbanized queer life—that my milestones should be pride, coming out, and the gym.
-I appreciate those—they play a role in the expression of gay life in a faraway place—but it has nothing to do with my life.
+Gachara: To me, it goes back to this European ideal of an urbanised queer life – that my milestones should be pride, coming out, and the gym.
+I appreciate those – they play a role in the expression of gay life in a faraway place – but it has nothing to do with my life.
 Some people are transposing those assumptions to Kenya.
 We’re asked, “Are you guys gay because it’s an economic thing?” and “Are you doing this film to make money?”
 When my mom tries to understand me being queer, I have to remind her: “You know how much I earn, how I hate going to the gym, so why are you using this to understand who I am?”

 How do you feel about the Christians who fly into countries like Uganda to woo the country’s top politicians and religious leaders?